mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-ordinal.md

 D = 0.63563, p-value = 0.003911
 alternative hypothesis: two-sided
 ```
-Not surprisingly, automatic and manual transmission cars aren't equal in gas milage, but the p-value is higher than with the Mann-Whitney U test.
+Not surprisingly, automatic and manual transmission cars aren't equal in gas milage, but the p-value is higher than the Mann-Whitney U test told us.
+This tells us Kolmogorov-Smirnov is a tad more conservative than it's Mann-Whitney U counterpart.

 ## Two related samples